 SUBSMART

-A mobile app (with a web back end Admin Panel) to enable AMBC Limited Bricklayers and subcontractors to provide onboarding accreditations, book in lifts and submit lift completion for payment.
+A web app to enable AMBC Limited Bricklayers and subcontractors to provide staff onboarding accreditations, book in lifts and submit lift completion for payment.
 Management of bricklaying jobs will be key to enabling AMBC to maintain Bricklayers compliance, assess and approve work to pay according to lift completion.

 Client